Landflier/AcademicWebsite/content/projects/chip-design/gilbert-cell/index.md

 4. More esoteric matchings (withing +-1mV and +-1& current)
 Refer to [2]- autozeroing and chopper stabilization (not used in this project).

+### Gilbert cell
+As a start, we provide an estimate of the area of the project.
+The layout was generated and measured using Magic VLSI.

+![Table 13.3 from [1], examples of interdigited common-centroid layout patterns of common-source devices.
+Brackets denote a pattern which can be repeated a number of times, given by the superscript.
+Dashes denote places where S-D cannot be merged](/images/projects/gilbert_cell/Gilbert_area_estimation.svg)

+We note that this layout does not include dummy devices, no interdigitation is implemented (which would reduce the area), and no biasing network are included.
+Thus, we estimate the actual design to be around $60\textit{ um}x60\textit{ um}$, for a total area of $3600 um^2$.

 #### References:

 [1] A. Hastings, *The Art of Analog Layout*, 2nd ed.
 Upper Saddle River, NJ: Prentice Hall, 2006.